Eyelid Surgery (Blepharoplasty)

 Who is a good candidate for eyelid surgery?

 The best candidates for eyelid surgery are men or women who are physically healthy and seek to correct puffiness or drooping of the eyes.
 Surgeons may discourage eyelid surgery for patients with certain medical conditions.
+Surgery on the upper eyelids can be tailored to individuals who want to create a more feminine appearance.
 Be sure to discuss your health status with your surgeon.

 What does eyelid surgery involve?